-In the second quarter of 2023, the Company recorded a credit to provision for credit losses of \$500 thousand, which was a result of a decrease in unfunded commitments as a result of a corresponding decrease in unfunded loans.
-There was no provision for credit losses on loans in the second quarter of 2023 due to the continued low levels of non-performing loans and lack of charge-offs experienced within the loan portfolio.
-In the second quarter of 2022, the Company recorded a credit to provision for credit losses of \$491 thousand, which includes a credit to provision for credit losses on loans of \$1.0 million as a result of improving unemployment and housing price forecasts, offset by a provision for credit losses on unfunded commitments of \$509 thousand as a result of a corresponding increase in unfunded loans.
+In the second third quarter of 2023, the Company recorded a credit to provision for credit losses of \$500 \$100 thousand, which includes a provision for credit losses on loans of \$300 thousand as a result of continued growth in the loan portfolio partially offset by a decrease in sustained low level of NPLs and charge-offs, and a benefit for credit losses on unfunded commitments of \$200 thousand as a result of a corresponding decrease in unfunded loans.
+There was no provision for credit losses on loans in the second quarter of 2023 due to the continued low levels of non-performing loans and lack of charge-offs experienced within the loan portfolio, commitments.
+In the second third quarter of 2022, the Company recorded a credit to provision for credit losses of \$491 \$300 thousand, which includes a credit to provision for credit losses on loans of \$1.0 million \$100 thousand as a result of improving unemployment continued growth in the loan portfolio partially offset by a sustained low level of NPLs and housing price forecasts, offset by charge-offs, and a provision for credit losses on unfunded commitments of \$509 \$200 thousand as a result of a corresponding increase in unfunded loans, loan commitments.

 The Company evaluated several external forecasts in choosing the forecast element for the economic components of the allowance for credit losses on loans.
-The Company selected the stagflation forecast and there have been no changes in the economic forecast modeling since its adoption on January 1, 2022.
+The Company selected the stagflation forecast and there have been no changes in the economic forecast modeling since its CECL adoption on January 1, 2022.

-From March 31, 2023 to June 30, 2023 the actual performance was in line with the forecasted performance pertaining to key variables such as unemployment rates, consumer price indices, and Gross Metro Product.
+From March 31, 2023 June 30, 2023 to June 30, 2023 September 30, 2023 the actual performance was in line with the forecasted performance pertaining to key variables such as unemployment rates, consumer price indices, and Gross Metro Product.

-See Note 5 of the consolidated interim financial statements for additional discussion related the process for determining the provision for credit losses.
+See Note 5 of the consolidated interim financial statements for additional discussion related the process for determining the allowance and provision for credit losses.